Frequently asked questions:

 - From time to time, school will also send TEXT messages.
 This is especially true of urgent messages, so please ensure we have an up to date mobile number for you.

-- We have a Celebration Assembly every Friday.
-EYFS and KS1 Pride Awards is held at 9am and KS2 Pride Awards is held at 2:15pm to celebrate the achievements of Oakwell Rise children.
+- We have a Pride Awards Assembly every Friday at 9:00am to celebrate the achievements of Oakwell Rise children.
 You are all welcome to come along to celebrate with us.
-If your child has won an award in the Celebration Assembly, then you will receive a text message from school.
+If your child has won an award in the Pride Awards Assembly, then you will receive a text message from school.